The unemployment rate in New England climbed in July but remains below the national average.

-The New England office of the U.S. Bureau of Labor Statistics said Tuesday the jobless rate in the region was 6.8 percent last month, down from 6.9 percent in April.
-Officials say it has fallen 1.1 by percent in the last year.
+The New England office of the U.S. Bureau of Labor Statistics said Thursday the jobless rate in the six-state region was 7.1 percent last month, up from 6.8 percent in June.

 Rhode Island's 10.8 percent unemployment rate is the highest in New England and the second highest in the U.S.

 By contrast, Vermont's rate of 5 percent is the lowest in the region and the fifth lowest in the country.